Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 After the birth, you will be encouraged to care for your baby in the hospital.
 You will then take your baby home for a while or place them in temporary (pre-adoptive) foster care.
 Tusla will support you to do this.

-This will to give you time to keep in contact with your baby and to decide what you want to do.
+This will give you time to decide what you want to do.
+If your baby is in foster care, you can keep in contact with them.

-If you decide to go ahead with the adoption, the social worker will help you:
+If you decide to go ahead with the adoption, the social worker will:

-- encourage you to play a part in matching your baby with a family or person
+- encourage you to be involved in matching your baby with the right family or person

 Adoption orders